CHWY

 What the Form 4s Actually Say

-Insider activity over the trailing 90 days nets out to about $0.30M in open-market sales against zero purchases.
-That is a small number in absolute dollars, but the composition matters more than the size.
-Hu's $219,000 sale on April 1 and Deppe's $82,000 sale on March 2 were both genuine open-market dispositions, not the cashless tax-withholding mechanics that automatically clip a few percentage points off every vesting tranche.
+Insider activity over the trailing 90 days totals about $0.30M in open-market sales against zero purchases.
+Small in dollar terms, but the composition matters more than the size.
+Hu's $219,000 sale on April 1 and Deppe's $82,000 sale on March 2 were genuine open-market dispositions — not the cashless tax-withholding mechanics that clip a few percentage points off every vesting tranche.

-Those tax-withholding dispositions also showed up.
-CEO Sumit Singh's largest single line item in the period was a 30,267-share withholding event on February 27 priced at $26.97, valued at roughly $816,000.
-That kind of disposition is mechanical — when restricted stock vests, shares get withheld to cover the tax bill — and reading it as a discretionary sale would overstate the case.
+Those tax-withholding dispositions showed up too.
+CEO Sumit Singh's largest single line item was a 30,267-share withholding event on February 27 at $26.97, worth about $816,000.
+That kind of disposition is mechanical.
+When restricted stock vests, shares get withheld to cover the tax bill.
+Reading it as a discretionary sale would overstate the case.

 The Grant-Then-Sell Pattern

-Deppe's 3,043-share sale predates both grants, so it is not a "took the grant, sold the grant" story for him.
-Hu's April 1 sale, by contrast, sits squarely between the two award dates.
-Neither sale is large enough on its own to constitute a signal — six-figure sales by named executive officers happen routinely under 10b5-1 plans.
-The point is directional: the people closest to the books are taking some chips off, not adding to them.
+Deppe's 3,043-share sale predates both grants, so it isn't a "took the grant, sold the grant" story for him.
+Hu's April 1 sale sits squarely between the two award dates.
+Neither sale is large enough on its own to be a signal — six-figure sales by named executive officers happen routinely under 10b5-1 plans.
+The direction is what counts.
+The people closest to the books are taking chips off, not adding.

 The Counter-Argument the Numbers Make

 The street's $40.81 average price target against the current $25.42 print implies roughly 60% upside if analysts are right.
-Whether they are right is a different question — and one Chewy's modest 0.5% revenue growth makes harder to answer.
-A pet-retail business that grew at half a percent year over year is either reaching saturation or absorbing a customer-acquisition reset.
-The forward multiple suggests the market has priced in the cautious view.
+Whether they are right is a different question — and Chewy's 0.5% revenue growth makes it harder to answer.
+A pet retailer growing at half a percent year over year is either saturating or absorbing a customer-acquisition reset.
+The 12.9x forward multiple says the market has settled on the cautious view.

 What Comes Next

 Chewy filed another 8-K on April 28 under Item 7.01 — a Regulation FD disclosure, which typically signals an investor event or selectively disclosed material that needs broadcasting.
-That filing is worth reading on its own terms.
-A separate MarketBeat report flagged the Teachers Retirement System of the State of Kentucky reducing its CHWY position, per filings two days old, which is a single data point but consistent with the soft-selling backdrop.
+That filing is worth reading on its own.
+A separate MarketBeat report flagged the Teachers Retirement System of the State of Kentucky reducing its CHWY position, per filings two days old.
+One data point, but consistent with the soft-selling backdrop.

-The neutral case here is straightforward.
-Free cash flow generation, consistent EPS beats, and a sub-13x forward multiple keep the floor from caving in.
+The neutral case is straightforward.
+Free cash flow, consistent EPS beats, and a sub-13x forward multiple keep the floor from caving in.
 Insider selling by the GC and CFO, paired with anemic top-line growth, keeps a ceiling on enthusiasm.
-The next earnings release is the natural checkpoint — if revenue growth ticks back into the mid-single digits while margins hold, the analyst targets start looking less like a stretch.
+The next earnings release is the checkpoint.
+If revenue growth ticks back into mid-single digits while margins hold, the analyst targets stop looking like a stretch.
 If growth stays at half a percent, the insiders' pacing will look prescient.

 Run the free Chewy, Inc. deep-dive →